animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

     _concurrencyLimiter?.Dispose();
 }

-// After -- null out all event delegates public void Dispose()
+// ...same, but clear delegates so GC can collect peers public void Dispose()
 {
     if (_disposed) return;